This post is in response to Lloyd Doggett’s August 28 piece, “Civic engagement more important than ever.”

 Those who choose exit recognize the many barriers that the political process throws up in front of the would-be activist.
 Barriers to change make sense in a political system capable of using force against others and in a world where truth is a moving target.
 No force is more oppressive than a government convinced of its righteousness and capable of acting on that conviction unilaterally.

 For the individual, this is not a problem.
 Those who sever their relationship with the political process, those who chose exit, forego force as a means of imposing their truth on others.
 There is nothing forceful about trading one’s valuable skills for money and using one’s money to effect positive change according to one’s values.
 That other’s values differ from yours is no issue, let your time and money speak louder than theirs.
 (If they choose a voice strategy, this will be all the easier).

 Exit strategists recognize that individuals are differently positioned in the political process.
 Doggett’s advocacy of civic engagement makes sense from his perspective in a position of political power.
 For most others, however, politics is an arena of extremely limited efficacy.
 The tool that we are given — the vote — is simply too indecisive to be a true means for individuals to effect change.

 Those who choose exit perceive what Doggett seems to gloss over in his piece: the secular truth behind Niebuhr’s serenity prayer, “God, grant me the serenity to accept the things I cannot change, the courage to change the things I can, and the wisdom to know the difference.”
-(Note: Nieburh’s authorship of this prayer is contested).
-In most cases, the larger political system is beyond our ability to change it.
-Choosing exit does not mean a nihilistic accepting that change is impossible but rather choosing to exercise the “wisdom to know the difference” and direct one’s time and money where it is most effective.
-An added benefit is the serenity that comes with exiting the realm of force — politics — and the Storm und Drang that attends it.
+(Note: Niebuhr’s authorship of this prayer is contested).
+In most cases, the larger political system is beyond our ability to change.
+Choosing exit does not mean nihilistically accepting that change is impossible but rather choosing to exercise the “wisdom to know the difference” and direct one’s time and money where it is most effective.
+An added benefit is the serenity that comes with exiting the realm of force — i.e. politics — and the Storm und Drang that attends it.